Granting access to an app running in a Kubernetes cluster

 Note

--type service does not change.
+type service does not change.

-service in the Kubernetes cluster.
+type service.
 As an example, use an application that responds to HTTP requests on port 8080.

 - Create a simple app.